attack-monkey/hyperwrap/README.md

 ## Updating without rerendering

-By default hyperwrap will rerender your React app on state change.
+By default hyperwrap rerenders an app on state change.

 There will be times however where this is not ideal.